itsbigspark/kafka-streams-example/README.md

 I will add more in the future

 // TODO update the Streams version to 2.5.x (change in the streamsBuilder class is quite nice)

+if you want to use a remote cluster add the config into the bootstrap servers in the StreamRuntime class.